 Appropriate window treatments shall be used on all windows.
 Whenever interior window treatments, such as curtains, shades, shutters, blinds, etc., are visible from any roadways within or adjacent to the Property, they should present either a neutral white, beige, or cream color, or brown wood, to the outside.
 Other colors or any patterns are not permitted.
 Blankets, sheets, cardboard, plastic sheeting, etc., are not considered appropriate window treatments.
 Reflective or decorative films are not allowed.
 Colored glass panels are not permitted under any circumstances; however, uncolored glass in a clear finish or in a tasteful beveled, frosted, textured, or etched design may be considered by the ARC.

 - Type of fines: Standard monthly.
-See the Fines Policy on Arbor Hill website. - Cross-references: Summarization & interpretations of ARC Standard titled "Window Treatments".
-CC&R Section 6.14.
-"Window Screens" in this manual.
+See the Fines Policy on Arbor Hill website. - Cross-references: Summarization of relevant portions of CC&R section 6.14.

 YARD DÉCOR